serokell/blog-posts/untyped-lambda-calculus/article.md

 As usual in abstract mathematics, we can assign a name to an expression.
 Here we'll be using the equals sign ($=$) for that.
 For example: $id = \lambda x. x.$

+Lambda calculus derives its name from the $\lambda$ symbol used in this notation.
+The symbol was most likely chosen arbitrarily.
+However, there's an apocryphal story the notation was derived from $\hat x$ morphing first into $\Lambda x$ and later into $\lambda x$.

+Variables in the body of an abstraction that are parameters of said abstraction are called _bound variables_.
+Other variables are called _free variables_.

+An expression without free variables is called a _closed term_ or a _combinator_.

+The choice of bound variable names is arbitrary.
+Expressions that differ only in the names of bound variables are called _alpha-equivalent_.
+For example, $\lambda x. x$ and $\lambda y. y$ are alpha-equivalent, but $\lambda x. y$ and $\lambda y. z$ are not.

+### Application

 _Application_ is the operation of substituting a specific value for the parameter in the abstraction.
 It is the only operation defined in the pure untyped lambda calculus.